-Evans does not recommend avoiding social media altogether.
-However, once you take the time to prioritize the apps on your phone and are aware of which ones tend to cause anxiety or stress, you can start to become mindful of this.
+Evans does not recommend avoiding social media altogether but recommends taking the time to prioritize the apps on your phone and become aware of which ones tend to cause anxiety or stress so you can start to become mindful of this.
 If you prefer, you can even start a journal to track both the positive and negative feelings you experience when utilizing social media and other apps on your mobile device.